neerajm20/ServiceTitan/README.md

 ```

 ### Prerequisites
-This solution is tested on Visual Studio 2017 Community Edition and Jetbrains Rider 2017
+This solution is tested on Visual Studio 2017 Community Edition and JetBrains Rider 2017

 ## Sample Output